zacharyelston/bofh/tools/icyaml/catalog_yaml_example.md

-# YAML Tree Catalogger Use Case: CFA Ordering Atlas
+# YAML Tree Catalogger Use Case: YAML configuration files

-This document provides a concrete example of using the YAML Tree Catalogger tools to analyze the Kubernetes/Kustomize applications in the CFA Ordering Atlas repository.
+This document provides a concrete example of using the YAML Tree Catalogger tools to analyze the Kubernetes/Kustomize applications in the YAML configuration files repository.

 ## Overview

-The CFA Ordering Atlas repository contains multiple microservices deployed using Kustomize.
+The YAML configuration files repository contains multiple microservices deployed using Kustomize.
 The structure typically includes:

 - A directory for each microservice (e.g., `spine-partner-service`)
 - Kustomization files (`kustomization.yaml`)